• All Recipes

 Easy Edible Vegan Cookie Dough

-Modified on May 22, 2025 · Published on Feb 20, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on May 22, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

 Smooth, creamy, and perfectly indulgent—this vegan cookie dough has all the classic flavor you love, minus the eggs.
 No baking needed, just pure deliciousness.

-More vegan treats to try: Chocolate Chip Cookies, Monster Cookies, Matcha Cookies, or Carrot Cake Cupcakes.
+More vegan treats to try: Easy Vegan Chocolate Chip Cookies, Vegan Monster Cookies, Vegan Matcha Cookies, or Vegan Carrot Cake Cupcakes.

 Edible Vegan Cookie Dough